 “I think there are a lot of unfortunate little kids out there who do need love and a stable home and I think I can provide that even if I’m on my own.
 It’s something I’m thinking of doing and it’s something I think I might do in the next three to five years.”

-“To anyone struggling in your life, this book is for you,” she says in the foreword to Fearless, which documents what Jelena describes as a life spent in constant fear, with daily threats from Damir on top of beatings so severe that he hit her with a belt until she bled or was unconscious.
+“To anyone struggling in your life, this book is for you,” she wrote in the foreword to Fearless, which documents what Jelena describes as a life spent in constant fear, with daily threats from Damir on top of beatings so severe that he hit her with a belt until she bled or was unconscious.

 The abuse, which began when she was just six years old and starting to learn tennis, left her suicidal.